PayPal Data Protection Addendum for Card Processing Products

 - Activities relevant to the data transferred under the Standard Contractual Clause: as provided in the Agreement

 - Signature and date: please see the “Cross Border Transfers” section of this Addendum

 - Role (controller/processor): controller

-- Name and Address: The data importer is PayPal and the address is as provided in the Agreement
+- Name and Address: The data importer is the member of the PayPal Group providing the services pursuant to the Agreement and the address is as provided in the Agreement

 - Contact person’s name, position and contact details: as provided in the Agreement

 - Activities relevant to the data transferred under the Standard Contractual Clause: as provided in the Agreement Signature and date: please see the “Cross Border Transfers” section of this Addendum